EPCCed/archer2-intro-to-lammps/_episodes/03-simulation-setup.md

 - "What are molecular dynamics simulations?"
 - "How do we setup a simulation in LAMMPS?"
 objectives:
-- "Understand the commands, keywords, and parameters that are necessary to setup a LAMMPS MD simulation."
+- "Understand the commands, keywords, and parameters necessary to setup a LAMMPS MD simulation."
 keypoints:
 - "Molecular dynamics simulations are a method to analyse the physical movement of a system of many particles that are allowed to interact."
 - "A LAMMPS input file is a an ordered collection of commands with both mandatory and optional arguments."